RuthDikman/Packman---JS-Project/README.md

-# JavaScript Pacman Game
+# Pacman Game

 Welcome to the Pacman game!
 Embark on an adventure through mazes filled with pellets and ghosts, aiming for the highest score and endless fun!

 ## About the Game

 Packman is a classic arcade game where the player controls a character (Packman) through a maze, eating pellets.
 The objective is to eat all the pellets while avoiding being caught by the ghosts roaming the maze.
-The game offers an immersive experience with multiple levels of increasing difficulty and challenges.

 ## Technologies Used